 The children who orbit around us will be asking us the same, unless we do something different.

 Unwavering is part of a larger framework that serves as the basis for all of our courses and cohorts.
-The total framework has nine legs that form the journey of an unwavering white bodied abolitionist practice.
+The total framework has nine elements that form our model of an unwavering white bodied abolitionist practice.
 You may not identify with this label and that's ok.
 Let me tell you what I mean by it.

 I identify as white bodied because even though white is a socially constructed racial assignment, I am living in a body that this world says is white and I want to acknowledge the world I live in while moving toward the world I want to live in.
 I wouldn't put it past me to be wrong about this.
 It's just where I am.

-I identify as an abolitionist because I believe that all systems of oppression should be abolished.
+I identify with an abolitionist pursuit because I believe that all systems of oppression must be abolished.
 It's the world out on the horizon that I can't fully picture but that I'm moving toward.

 I practice because that is how I have experienced tremendous growth.
 If you love math, you know about exponents.
-If you are a parent, you know how quickly your pantry empties when children are on a growth spurt.
+If you are a parent, you know how quickly your pantry empties when your kid has their friends over.
 If you have ever worked to become proficient in a sport, you know about muscle memory.